mstapp/webtech/README.md

 * Review of homework projects: success? problems?
 * Reading JSON data asynchronously from a server.
-* Better rendering using underscore templates.
+* Javascript objects using prototypal inheritance
 * Responding to DOM events: choose a list to show
-    * Add another list ("topic list") to the page.
+    * Add another list ("topic list") to the page
-    * Listen for onClick events, notify the other list
+    * Listen for change events, notify the other list
     * Request the right data from the server for the chosen topic

-Homework: make similar changes to your table-based projects (read JSON data, use a template to render, add a topic list, & show the corresponding data in the table for the chosen topic.
+Homework: make similar changes to your table-based projects (read JSON data, add a topic list, & show the corresponding data in the table for the chosen topic).

+### Session 3

+(Didn't get to these topics in Session 2; moving to Session 3)

+* Better rendering using underscore templates.
+* More object-oriented Javascript:
+    * Functional inheritance & factory methods
+    * Hiding private functions & data